open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Call to `End` of a `Span` MUST not have any effects on child spans.
 Those may still be running and can be ended later.

-There MUST be no parameters.
+There MUST be no parameter.

 This API MUST be non-blocking.